Caslon Type Foundry: 1809 onwards

-In 1874, Henry William Caslon died at home in Medmenham; he was the last lineal male descendant of William Caslon.
+On 14 July 1874, Henry William Caslon died at home in Medmenham; he was the last lineal male descendant of William Caslon.
+Despite the reports of labour unrest, his employees donated a memorial window to the local church commemorating him.
 The foundry was taken over by its manager, Thomas White Smith.
-He proved to be extremely successful as a promoter of the company, establishing a company magazine, Caslon's Circular and French branch in Paris, and licensing display types from abroad.
+He proved to be extremely successful as a promoter of the company, establishing a company magazine, Caslon's Circular, developing a French branch of the company based in Paris, and licensing display types from abroad.
 He wrote in a privately printed autobiography:

 Feeling, naturally, regret that the honoured and historical name of "Caslon" should die out...my sons, at my request and recommendation, took the necessary legal steps to add the prefix Caslon to their own, and are now known as Caslon-Smiths.
 For myself I retain my own name and still subscribe myself Thos.
 W. Smith.

 The Caslon-Smith family (now named Caslon) continued to own the Caslon type foundry for the rest of its existence, and as of 2021 continue to own Caslon Ltd.

 In the late nineteenth century, the foundry's historic materials and building remained largely intact, retaining an eighteenth-century sales ledger and a letter from the eccentric Philip Thicknesse, a Caslon family friend.
 However, the foundry switched from casting some of Caslon's original types, now branded as Caslon Old Face, with facsimiles that could be cast by machine.

 Twentieth century

 By the late nineteenth century it was clear that for large-run printing of body text the future was hot metal typesetting, which cast fresh new type for each printing job, and in the case of the Linotype machine cast each line in rigid blocks.
 In 1897 James Figgins of the Figgins foundry commented "the Lino is ruining us entirely".

-The Caslon foundry continued to be prosperous for some more decades, licensing the Cheltenham typeface from American Type Founders and issing a specimen designed by the leading printer George W. Jones.
+The Caslon foundry continued to be prosperous for some more decades, licensing the Cheltenham typeface from American Type Founders and issuing a specimen designed by the leading printer George W. Jones.
 The old house that had been the foundry's base for over 170 years was demolished in 1910 and replaced by modern premises.
 During the 1920s and 1930s it manufactured several types designed by Eric Gill for fine presses.